alkalim/ryzen-catalina/README.md

 2. Any USB 3.0 Flash Drive

 ## System Specs

 These are the specs for my AMD system.
 Files in this repo (OpenCore configuration, drivers and .kexts) work on this hardware.

 * CPU Ryzen 2700X, not overclocked
 * Motherboard ASRock B450M Pro4
 * RAM G-Skill Ripjaws V 2x16Gb 3200 CL16
 * Video Sapphire RX 570 4Gb
-* SSD A-Data 240Gb SATA3
+* SSD Crucial MX500 500Gb SATA3

 ## Random Notes

 1. Clover vs OpenCore.
-If you're building modern setup don't waste your time on Clover, go with OpenCore ("OC").
-Even though Clover is simpler, most modern systems use OC.
-The current macOS Catalina (10.15.3) won't boot from Clover at all.
+If you're building a modern setup don't waste your time on Clover, go with OpenCore ("OC").
+Clover is simpler but OC is newer.
+Only Catalinas 10.15.2 and older will boot from Clover.
+Newer versions (10.15.3 and up) require OC.
-2. Catalina versions 10.15.0-3 are still very buggy.
-If you find any bugs these may be genuine macOS problems, not problems with your setup.
-Do some search to confirm.
+2. Catalina versions 10.15.* are still pretty buggy.
+If stumble upon any bugs these may be genuine macOS problems, not problems with your setup.
 3. If you plan to dualboot, be careful during the installation.
 You may kill your Windows boot partition.

 ## Instructions